 Each year, the International Spa Association releases a report on the spa trends for the year.
-This year, key among the trends were personalization – treatments and services geared to the unique needs of the individual – and prevention and wellness.
-The latter trend reflects a desire on the part of clients that want to support good health and prevent problems rather than wait for something to happen.
+This year, key among the trends were personalization – treatments and services geared to the individual's unique needs – and prevention and wellness.
+The latter trend reflects a desire on clients who want to support good health and prevent problems rather than wait for something to happen.

-Another trend was more treatments for men who increasingly are seeking the spa experience because they realize the importance of taking good care of themselves.
+Another trend was more treatments for men who increasingly seek the spa experience because they realize the importance of taking good care of themselves.
 Among men’s treatments noted by ISPA are “macho-sounding therapies – like the “sports massage” or “executive massage” to relieve pain.